 - Hidden spell, items and equipment to aid you

 Witchbrook is an up and coming RPG turn-based strategy simulation game in development by Chucklefish, the creators of Wargroove and publishers of Stardew Valley.
 Finn Brice, the founder and director of the game says that a formal announcement is “maybe quite a way off”.
 He also suggests that the game is around a three-to-four year project.
 The working title Witchbrook came from Chucklefish’s game Wargroove’s working title, Warbound.

 Influences on the game include a variety of old Nintendo console games (Earthbound again perhaps?), as well as games such as Stardew Valley, Harvest Moon and 2D Zelda games.
 Although not the intention of Chucklefish, many people compare the game’s graphics to Little Witch Academia.
 However, Brice has said that Ghibli films such as Kiki’s delivery service (which look similar to Little Witch Academia) did influence the game’s art style.

 - Undisclosed “interesting gameplay twists.”

-However, unlike Ikenfell, which is heavily story based, the developers want Spellbound to have the appeal of Stardew Valley where players can simply enjoy being inside a charming world and make it their own.
+However, unlike Ikenfell, which is heavily story based, the developers want Witchbrook to have the appeal of Stardew Valley where players can simply enjoy being inside a charming world and make it their own.

-Similar to Ikenfell, Spellbound allows players to have relationships with other characters and to go on dates with them.
+Similar to Ikenfell, Witchbrook allows players to have relationships with other characters and to go on dates with them.
 However, these don’t always go to plan, making the game more true-to-life, as opposed to the idealised romance often portrayed in other forms of media.